Michigan Central Station

 Since then, Moroun has said that until there is a tenant and a deal lined up to develop the property, he will not spend any significant money on preserving it or cleaning it up.
 For that reason, this once majestic landmark sits as an eerie, debris-strewn monument to Detroit’s decline and decay, 15 years after he bought the building.
 Other ideas, such as turning it into a casino or a hotel/office complex haven’t materialized either.
 Though in May 2009, he proposed leasing MCS to the federal government to redevelop into a possible Homeland Security and Customs and Border Protection headquarters.
 So far, the government hasn’t taken him up on his offer.

-“I hate being associated with that,” the reclusive Moroun told the Detroit News in December 2008, said of MCS.
+“I hate being associated with that,” Moroun told the Detroit News in December 2008, said of MCS.
 “What the hell am I supposed to do with it?
 I can’t sell it, and I won’t give it away for a dollar.
 I can’t redevelop it.
 Who would want to go in there?
 Nobody.
 There’s no reason.
 That’s throwing money to the wind.
 Can’t tear it down, it’s an historic landmark.”

 On April 7, 2009, the Detroit City Council passed a resolution requesting the emergency demolition of MCS at Moroun’s expense.
-Then-Mayor Ken Cockrel Jr. had sought to use $3.6 million in federal economic stimulus money for the plan and then bill Moroun, but the plan was fraught with trouble over its position on the National Register of Historic Places and more dire needs for the money.
+Then-Mayor Ken Cockrel Jr. had sought to use $3.6 million in federal economic stimulus money for the plan and then bill Moroun, but the plan was fraught with trouble over the building’s placement on the National Register of Historic Places and more dire needs for the money.
 Demolition experts also said it would cost $5 million to $10 million to demolish a building of its size and structural integrity.
 Even though it is privately owned, the city could have used a 1984 city ordinance on demolishing dangerous buildings to raze it.
 “I want it down now,” said then-Councilwoman Barbara-Rose Collins, who introduced the resolution.
 But “the city should have no obligation whatsoever to tear it down.”

 Conversely, if it were to be restored, it would be making a bold statement about the city’s future and preservation of its past.
 And it’s not like other grand train stations — such as Union Station Kansas City and the Nashville Union Station in Tennessee — have not been resuscitated from abandoned eyesores to gleaming city treasures.
 But finding the will and the hundreds of millions of dollars such a resurrection would require are formidable challenges in a city with Detroit’s economic and social challenges.